-When licensing SQL Server 2019 software, several deployment options are available to support a variety of customer upgrade scenarios.
+When licensing SQL Server software, several deployment options are available to support a variety of customer upgrade scenarios.

-- Version upgrade rights are offered as a Software Assurance (SA) benefit for qualified licenses and allow customers access to upgrade their deployments at no additional cost.
-Existing SQL Server 2016 software licenses covered by SA are automatically upgraded to licenses for the corresponding SQL Server 2019 edition. - Cross edition rights are currently available for certain SQL Server products only and allow customers to deploy an alternate (usually lower) edition in place of the currently licensed edition.
+- Version upgrade rights are offered with subscription licenses and as a Software Assurance (SA) benefit for qualified licenses and allow customers access to upgrade their deployments at no additional cost.
+Existing SQL Server subscription licenses or licenses covered by SA are automatically upgraded to licenses for the latest version of the corresponding SQL Server edition. - Cross edition rights are currently available for certain SQL Server products only and allow customers to deploy an alternate (usually lower) edition in place of the currently licensed edition.
 SQL Server cross edition rights can be combined with the version downgrade rights (available for all products offered under a Volume Licensing Agreement) that allow customers to deploy prior versions of the software in place of the currently licensed version.
 In some cases, rights to deploy prior versions of product editions other than the edition currently licensed may also be allowed.